refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 />
 ```

-`resourceNameOrRouteName` prop is deprecated in favor of `resource` prop.
-You can pass the resource name or identifier. (`route` is also accepted for legacy router users)
+The `resourceNameOrRouteName` prop is now deprecated in favor of the `resource` prop.
+You can pass the name or identifier of the resource while using it.
+For legacy router users, the `route` can also be used.

 ```diff
 <CreateButton